andrewkern/popgen-npe/docs/simulators.rst

 - Simulating both ancestry and mutations
 - Ensuring consistent random seeding for reproducibility

 All simulators inherit from ``BaseSimulator`` and follow a consistent interface, making them interchangeable within the workflow.
+Unless otherwise noted, each parameter listed below is sampled uniformly over the given bounds and stored exactly as drawn in the ``targets`` array.
+Models that work in log10 space (e.g., the variable population-size simulators) return log10-transformed population sizes so downstream analyses must exponentiate them when real sizes are required.

 Base Simulator
 --------------